gammasoft71/Examples_JUCE/juce_gui_basics/HelloWorlds/HelloWorldNativeMessageBox2/README.md

 xdg-open ./HelloWorldNativeMessageBox2.cbp > /dev/null 2>&1
 ```

-Select Application project and type F9 to build and run it.
+Select `HelloWorldNativeMessageBox2` project and type F9 to build and run it.

 ### Linux :